JaiChandwani/twitterCloneAutomationTesting/README.md

 # Selenium Framework with Java for Twitter Clone

 This repository demonstrates a Selenium framework implemented in Java for testing a Twitter clone website.
-Created by [@tanishka khameshara](https://github.com/tanishkakhameshara), this project showcases the automation of the signup and login pages of the web application.
+Created by [Tanishka Khamesara](https://github.com/Tanishka-khamesara), this project showcases the automation of the signup and login pages of the web application.
 Additionally, it integrates ExtentReports to generate detailed test reports.

 ## Features